lab11/nrf5x-base/apps/button/README.md

 Buttons App
 =========

-Use a button to control an LED
+Use a button to control an LED.
+Make sure to set the correct pins in the app.